-BFM Parameters Description NAME String name for the slave BFM.
+BFM Parameters Description Static Parameters NAME String name for the slave BFM.
 This is used in the messages coming from the BFM.
 The default for the slave BFM is "SLAVE_0."
 DATA_BUS_WIDTH Read and write data buses can be 32, 64, 128, 256, 512, or 1,024 bits wide.
 Default is 32.
-ADDRESS_BUS_WIDTH Default is 32.
+ADDRESS_BUS_WIDTH Address parameter takes the values from 12 to 64.
+Default is 32.
 ID_BUS_WIDTH Slaves can have different ID bus widths compared to the master.
 The default is 4.
 SLAVE_ADDRESS This is the start address of the slave memory range.
 SLAVE_MEM_SIZE This is the size of the memory that the slave models.
 Starting from address = SLAVE_ADDRESS.
 This is measured in bytes therefore a value of 4,096 = 4 KB.
 The default value is 4 bytes, meaning, one 32-bit entry.
 MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
 Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
 Default is 8.